xuyangch/Online-Painting-Sharing-Platform/README.md

 | DDL_exceeds | Called every 5 minutes and will read each entry in the trading table to check whether any trade has met its deadline and will cancel or finish the trade according to its status. |

 ### Functions and Procedures
-:warning Input and output arguments are omitted.
+:warning: Input and output arguments are omitted.
 If you are interested in the detail of functions and procedures, see the [code](https://github.com/chyacinth/Online-Painting-Sharing-Platform/blob/master/additional/dbCode/database_v2.5.sql) for database establishment.
 #### Functions and Procedures Related to Trades
 | Functions or Procedure Name   | Usage |
 | -------------------- | ---------------- |